developer-zebra/developer-zebra-site/src/stagenow/3-4/stageclient/index.md

 **To deploy the selected profile to the device via an audio file**:

-1. On the client devices to stage, set the Audio Staging option to On.
+1. On the client devices being staged, set the Audio Staging option to On.

     <img alt="image" style="height:350px" src="../images/Client_Staging_Menu.jpg"/>

 2. Place the devices near the speaker of the host computer that will play the audio .wav file.

-   >Note:
-   >For best results, use a desktop speaker in a quiet environment, and ensure there are no obstructions between the speaker and the devices.
+**Note: For best results** use an external speaker in a quiet environment and ensure that there are no obstructions between the speaker and the devices.

-3. Play the audio .wav file to initiate staging on the devices.
+3. Play the audio `.wav` file to initiate staging on the devices.

     <img alt="image" style="height:350px" src="../images/Client_Audio.jpg"/>